Production function estimation using subjective expectations data: Introduction

 \section{Introduction}

-The `production function' -- a representation of the process by which inputs are turned into outputs -- has long been an object of great economic interest (\citealp{cobb_theory_1928,strom_production_1999}).
+The ``production function'' -- a representation of the process by which inputs are turned into outputs -- has long been an object of great economic interest (\citealp{cobb_theory_1928,strom_production_1999}).
 Production functions are critical to examining a wide range of topics including technological change, productivity dispersion, firm markups and the impact of policy.
-Research on these topics has gained greater salience in recent years, in part due to the productivity growth slowdown, particularly since the 2008-9 Global Financial Crisis.
-Before one can analyze such topics, however, it is necessary to consistently estimate a production function, which has proven no easy task.\footnote{Production functions have also found insightful applications beyond firm-level analysis to understand, for example, the impact of various types of inputs on child development (\citealp{todd_specification_2003,cunha_formulating_2008}).
-The measurement challenges and context there are somewhat distinct and the techniques used in estimation differ from those used in the analysis of firm production.
-In this context, \citet{attanasioetal2024} recently use subjective beliefs to examine parents' perception of the skills formation production function.}
+Research on these topics has gained greater salience in recent years, in part due to the productivity growth slowdown, particularly since the Global Financial Crisis.
+Before one can analyze such topics, however, it is necessary to consistently estimate a production function, which has proven no easy task.